jonnew/cyclops/DOC.md

-__Cyclops__ is an open-source, high-power LED driver that enables extremely precise control of light power for optogenetic stimulation.
+__Cyclops__ is a high-power LED driver that enables precise control of light power for optogenetic stimulation.
 The circuit was developed by Jon Newman while in Steve Potter's lab at Georgia Tech in order to complete his thesis work, which required the delivery of ultra-precise, continuously time-varying light waveforms for optogenetic stimulation [1].
 This was, and still is, not possible with commercial hardware for optogenetic stimulation.
-Since its first use, the circuit has been continuously improved in terms of speed, precision, programmability, and ease of use.
+Since its first use, the circuit has been improved in terms of speed, precision, programmability, and ease of use.
 This document provides construction, usage, and performance documentation for the Cyclops LED driver.
 This document evolves with the repository.
 To view old revisions, checkout tags or old commits using their SHA.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
-**Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*
+**Table of Contents**

   - [Features](#features)
   - [TODO](#todo)